We want to help you get the best from your Woollykins for years to come. Here are our favourite natural wool care products and mending essentials.

 We love Disana's cloth nappy system.
 100% organic and totally plastic free for all natural, toxin free nappying.
 We used the Disana system for all three of our babies.

-Our skin is our largest organ and via its two-way pores it an absorb into the body harmful chemicals it comes in contact with.
-Therefore it is so important to consider the clothing we wear day and night, especially for babies and children.
-For proper growth and development the touch and warmth babies encounter from birth should be as nurturing as skin on skin contact.
+Our skin is our largest organ and via its two-way pores it can absorb into the bloodstream any harmful chemicals it comes in contact with.
+Therefore it is very important to consider the clothing we wear day and night, especially for babies and children, whose dermal layers are not yet fully formed.
+For proper growth and development, the touch and warmth babies encounter from birth should be as nurturing as skin-on-skin contact.
 That's why nature's unprocessed protein fibres like wool and silk, which are closest in structure and behaviour to human skin, have been the first choice for babies throughout the ages.

-Choose Organic and un-treated natural fibres for the clothing and nappies they spend most of their time is of upmost importance today, in this chemical and a intensively farmed world we live in.
+In this chemical and intensively farmed world we live in today, choosing Organic and pure natural fibres for the clothing and nappies they spend most of their time is of upmost importance.
 Here are Woollykins we've hunted down what we believe is the finest, low-impact, minimally processed, organic clothing for you and your children.
-Our favourite brands Disana, Engel and Cosilana, German brands that are at the forefront of Natural organic textiles all carry the IVN Best & GOTS labels meaning that all aspects of the materials and manufacture of the garments meet the highest standard in organic and ethically made textiles that cannot be subject to any chemical treatments like Superwash or chemical moth deterrents.
+Our favourite brands Disana, Engel and Cosilana are establish German brands that have been at the forefront of Natural organic textiles for the past 40 years all carry the IVN Best & GOTS labels meaning that all aspects of the materials and manufacture of the garments meet the highest standard in organic and ethically made textiles that cannot be subject to any chemical treatments like Superwash or chemical moth deterrents.
+Read on for the low down on our favourite natural fibres and why they perform so well for clothing the human body, starting with our very favourite.

 Wool is comfortable, healthful and healing.
 If you think of wool as being heavy and itchy then think again!
 Merino wool is known to be the finest wool on the market.
 It has a high warmth to weight ratio making the garments light and an excellent body temperature regulator.
-However not all merino wool is equal and the processing of the wool needs to be taken into consideration.
+However not all merino wool ends up equal in our experience and the processing of the wool needs to be taken into consideration.
+We know that "Superwash" chemical processing is not GOTS certifiable so if in doubt, look for GOTS certified organic merino wool if you want to stick to real merino wool and avoid "Superwash" processed wool.

 Pure wool can absorb up to a third of its own weight in moisture without feeling damp.
 Thanks to its lanolin content, the fibre also offers protection from external wetness, with pearls of water forming on its surface.
 Wool is not electro statically charged, and so its attraction to dirt or odour is minimal.
-The scales on the surface of the fibres actually repel dirt.
-Woollen clothing therefore seldom needs to be washed and usually simply airing will suffice.
+The scales on the surface of the fibres actually repel dirt which is why you find wool often cleans itself.
+Woollen clothing therefore seldom needs to be washed and usually simply airing in an oxygen rich place will suffice - outdoors in a breeze or in a steamy shower room.

-Merino wool is the perfect fibre for socks.
-Wool is a protein fibre, and works in harmony with the human body due to its similarity to human hair.
-In contact with sweat the fibre surface turns to sour pH-values hampering the development of bacteria and funghi.
+The science behind why Merino wool performs so well for particular products like Socks and Undies is fascinating.
+Wool is a protein fibre, and works in harmony with the human body due to its similarity to human hair - although it is much much finer of course.
+When the merino wool comes in contact with sweat the fibre surface turns to acidic pH-values hampering the development of bacteria and funghi.
 This environment causes the skin to tighten, avoiding blisters even on long hikes.
-For that reason you should wear woollen socks only for one day, and then air it for two days.
+For that reason when wearing wool socks during strenuous activity, you should wear woollen socks only for one day, and then air it for two days.
 It is sufficient to wash socks worn/aired like this every 2 months.
-Most washing detergents are alkaline and neutralize the above mentioned effect so you should only wash our wool socks with gentle wool detergents or shampoo, and if possible by hand.
+Most washing detergents are alkaline and neutralize the above mentioned effect so you should only wash pure wool socks with PH neutral, enzyme-free gentle wool detergents or shampoo, and if possible by hand.

 Caring for Wool Garments

-Wool is an excellent investment for clothing and when washing is necessary here are our tips:
+Wool is an excellent investment for clothing and when washing is necessary here are our tips - for more extensive instructions learn how to wash wool properly here:

 A note about darning.
 Darning is back, thank goodness.
 If you haven't tried darning, once you do you'll be actively seeking out garments with holes to darn!
-Mending is a highly satisfying thing in today's age of disposable clothing.
+Mending is a highly satisfying thing in today's age of disposable fast fashion.
 Here are some instructions on darning.

 One of our suppliers Ruskovilla, a Finnish natural clothing brand, were the first to introduce clothes made out of certified organic silk to the Nordic market.
 The silk they use comes from Central China from an organic silk farm located in the Sichuan province.
 For millennia the mountain slopes have been used to manufacture silk according to the age-old traditions of diverse cultivation culture and handicraft-intensive labor.